Tiji Festival Trek

 Tenji is celebrating in the victory of Buddha’s incarnation.
-Dhorji Sonam over a demon called MA TAM RU TA, who Waxman eater & who caused storms and droughts to destroy people’s houses and livestock.
+Dorji Sonam over a demon called MA TAM RU TA, who Waxman eater & who caused storms and droughts to destroy people’s houses and livestock.
 Teji festival dance performed by the monks of lomanthang chhyode Gumba during these three days festival enact the harassment of the MA TAM TU TA, the birth of Dhorji Sonam the demon’s son and an attempt by Dhorji Sonam to back & the demon to the Buddha realm.

 Buddhist Monks perform a dance called” TSA CHHAM “on the first day of the Tenji and “NGA CHHAM”on the second day.
-Tiji festival or tenji festival in Lo Manthang of upper Mustang trekking is one of the less touristic trail, is a perfect destination to explore ancient Buddhists Monasteries.
-Mustang has barren landscape of eroded sandstone pillars and discontinuous moraine terraces, which together present a colorful mosaic made up principally of earthen reds, yellows and brown.
+Tiji festival or tenji festival in Lo Manthang of upper Mustang trekking is one of the less touristic trails, is a perfect destination to explore ancient Buddhists Monasteries.
+Mustang has the barren landscape of eroded sandstone pillars and discontinuous moraine terraces, which together present a colorful mosaic made up principally of earthen reds, yellows, and browns.

-Tenji festival is celebrate in the victory of Buddha’s incarnation.
-Tenji or Tiji festival at Lo manthang is a soft adventure trek combines with the great scenery of tallest Mountains, dry landscapes, ancient caves and Thakali life styles located 2600 meter above sea level.
+Tenji festival is celebrated in the victory of Buddha’s incarnation.
+Tenji or Tiji festival at Lo manthang is a soft adventure trek combines with the great scenery of the tallest Mountains, dry landscapes, ancient caves, and Thakali lifestyles located 2600 meters above sea level.
 The trail offers comfortable lodge accommodation run by the local inhabitants.

 Tiji festival trek is suitable for all age trekkers because it does not require any previous trekking or mountaineering experience and also it is not necessary that you must be super-strong.
 If you are healthy and can walk 6 to 6:30 hours daily, you can easily complete this trekking.
 However, daily jugging or walking exercise is useful before you departure.
 Our program always include rest days and build up gradually, in order to acclimatize to the altitude.
 On trek, you can go at your own pace, with plenty of stops for resting.